 More and more people are falling victim to identity theft today.
-This concept covers any kind of crime, scam, or form of deception leading to loss of Social Security numbers, usernames, passwords, credit card numbers, banking data, health-related data, or any other type of personal data, which is then used to commit crimes like a fraud without your knowledge – and without your permission, obviously.
+This concept covers any kind of crime, scam, or form of deception leading to the loss of Social Security numbers, usernames, passwords, credit card numbers, banking data, health-related data, or any other type of personal data, which is then used to commit crimes like a fraud without your knowledge – and without your permission, obviously.

 The repercussions of identity theft can vary from a slight inconvenience to extensive damages, including financial and emotional ones.
 Some people are able to resolve their issues quickly.
 Others can lose thousands of dollars, have their loan applications rejected, suffer a painful loss of face, lose job opportunities, or suffer other disastrous consequences.

 Ways of Stealing an Identity